|Common Causes of a Slow Metabolism

-Do you have trouble losing weight and can't figure out why?
+Do you struggle to lose weight and can't figure out why?
 If so, you are not alone.

 Difficult weight gain can be nearly impossible to lose unless you can properly identify